-Flat Roof Repair, Replacement and Installation in Shelton, Trumbull, Newtown, Beacon Falls & Nearby Areas
+Flat Roof Company in Shelton, Beacon Falls, & Nearby Areas

 Heat fusion.
 The challenge of sealing seams in flat roofing materials is sometimes met with the flame from a heat gun.